openpaymentseurope/docs/docs/quickstart_pis.md

 ---
 id: quickstart_pis
-title: Initiate payment
+title: Initiate Payments
-sidebar_label: Initiate payment
+sidebar_label: Initiate Payments
 ---

 This guide shows how to integrate to the PIS API.
 It will contain information on how to initiate a domestic private account to account payment.